sfielder/contactmap-demoapp/README.md

 MailingState
 ```

+And save the mapping.
 That's it!
 Once the data is synchronized just reload the Contact Map app to see 200
 Contact records placed on a Google Map of the United States.

 ## Understanding the app